 Polynomial regression is the natural extension of Linear regression to non-linear data.
 Instead of fitting a straight line , we fit a polynomial:

 where is the degree of the polynomial.
-With we recover linear regression.
-With we have a quadratic, which can fit parabolic curvature.
-With a cubic, which can capture inflection points.
-As grows, we can fit increasingly complex shapes.
+With we recover linear regression. gives a quadratic, which fits parabolic curvature. a cubic, which captures inflection points.
+As grows the shapes get more flexible.

 The vector now has components.
 The training problem is the same as for linear regression: find values for the parameters that make a good fit to the data, using a Loss function (typically Mean squared error) and Gradient descent (or a closed-form solver).